Updated: Jun 30

-In fact, it’s one of the most common symptoms your GP or local pharmacist gets asked about.
-If you’re a woman aged 19-50 the stats are even higher, with up to 50% of women in this age group feeling this way on a regular basis.
-Nutrition plays an important role in health and vitality with deficiencies in micronutrients such as iron commonly associated with fatigue and low energy.
+Fatigue is one of the most common symptoms your GP or local pharmacist gets asked about.
+If you’re a woman aged 19-50 the stats are even higher, with up to 50% of women in this age group experiencing fatigue or low energy on a regular basis.
+Most of us known that nutrition plays an important role for energy and vitality with deficiencies in micronutrients such as iron commonly associated with fatigue and low energy.

 So why do you feel tired?
 There are many reasons and certainly if you are experiencing ongoing, unremitting fatigue, I highly recommend you see your General Practitioner for an accurate diagnosis.

 Iron is often top of mind for fatigue and especially in women aged 19-50 years.
 Iron deficiency is very common for women in this age group because most have a regular period and their dietary iron intake may not be enough to meet their needs.
 The Recommended Daily Intake (RDI) for iron for this age group reflects this with a higher daily intake of 18mg.
 Iron is readily available in many foods including red meat, dark leafy greens, lentils and some dried fruits and so you might wonder why women can't get enough iron from dietary intake alone.

 The answer may be in the type of food that is being eaten.
 It's interesting that many women are increasingly choosing to eat a plant-based diet with many avoiding red meat altogether.
 There are many health benefits for this that may include a healthier BMI and reduced risk of cardiovascular disease, however it can make it harder to get enough iron.
 Plants contain compounds such as phytates and polyphenols that can block iron uptake and so it is harder to get the amount of iron needed from eating only plant-based foods.
 On the other hand, animal sources of iron are more easily absorbed and yield higher amounts of iron.